 If you’ve suffered an injury as a result of medical negligence, you might feel reluctant to process a claim against the NHS for a number of reasons.
 The NHS is a very large institution, and it can feel like the odds are stacked against you before you even begin your claim, and it can leave you feeling daunted.

 The second reason why you might hesitate to make a claim is a sense of guilt over ‘attacking’ a beloved British institution.
 But the constitution of the NHS itself, as well as enshrining your right to make a complaint and have it dealt with, includes the right to receive compensation if you’ve been harmed via an act of negligence.

-Our expert medical negligence lawyers will be able to work with you every step of the way, building your case and, if need be, fighting it in court.
+An expert medical negligence lawyer will be able to work with you every step of the way, building your case and, if need be, fighting it in court.

 If you win your case, your solicitor's success fee will be taken from the compensation you are awarded - up to a maximum of 25%.
 Your solicitor will discuss any fees before starting your case.